5t3ph/moderncss-dot-dev/src/posts/pure-css-custom-styled-radio-buttons.md

 We're using an abnormally large `font-size` just to emphasize the visual changes for purposes of the tutorial demo.

-Our label is also the layout container for our design, and we're going to set it up to use CSS grid layout to take advantage of `grid-gap`.
+Our label is also the layout container for our design, and we're going to set it up to use CSS grid layout to take advantage of `gap`.

 ```scss
 .radio {